Communication Policy & Technology Section

 Vice chair: Weiyu Zhang (National University of Singapore) [Contact]

 To join the Communication Policy & Technology Section, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
-IAMCR members can join up to five sections or working groups.
+IAMCR members can join up to three sections or working groups.